Our History

-The King Urban Life Center building began as St. Mary of Sorrows Roman Catholic Church at the turn of the century.
-It served as a spiritual haven to the community for over 100 years, but in the 1980s, the neighborhood had seen a steady pattern of decay and destruction and plans for demolition started to be developed.
+The King Urban Life Center building began as St. Mary of Sorrows Roman Catholic Church (Matri Dolorosae).
+Construction began in 1886 which completed in 1891.
+It served as a spiritual haven to the community for over 100 years.
+It would be shuttered in 1985 and set for demolition.

 1986